will-contests-probate-litigation-elder-abuse-actions-2

 A fiduciary – an executor, administrator, trustee or agent under a power of attorney – holds a position of trust and confidence.
 Because the fiduciary acts for the benefit of others, he or she must account for his or her actions.
 A fiduciary’s administration of an estate or trust is not concluded until the fiduciary submits a final accounting.
 It is the fiduciary’s duty to maintain and preserve accurate records of his or her actions.
 If the fiduciary is unable to prove or verify the fiduciary account, any doubts or irregularities will be decided against the fiduciary.
 Any beneficiary or other interested party may seek to compel a fiduciary to account formally by filing the accounting via Order to Show Cause in court.

-Vanarelli & Li, LLC will assist beneficiaries with petitioning the court for accountings, and will prepare accountings for fiduciaries who are required to submit such accountings.
+The Law Office of Donald D. Vanarelli will assist beneficiaries with petitioning the court for accountings, and will prepare accountings for fiduciaries who are required to submit such accountings.
 Because of their extensive experience, the trusts and estates attorneys with Vanarelli & Li, LLC are well equipped to review and prepare accountings to ensure that our client’s interests are protected.
 If necessary, our litigators are prepared to question or defend fiduciaries and their accountings in court.
 Trusts and Estates attorneys with Vanarelli & Li, LLC engage in sophisticated planning and administration of estates, trusts, conservatorships and guardianships.
 Our trusts and estates lawyers are frequently retained by fiduciaries to deal with complicated tax, estate and trust issues.
 Because of their experience and knowledge, our trusts and estates lawyers bring a comprehensive understanding to the intricate issues of trusts and estates law.
 Working together, litigators and trusts and estates lawyers with Vanarelli & Li, LLC bring the requisite experience and knowledge to a wide range of estate and probate litigation, and contested guardianship matters.

 VIII.
 Elder Abuse Actions